DataDog/orchestrion/_docs/content/docs/troubleshooting.md

 {{</callout>}}

-The tokens `$PID` and `${PID}` in `ORCHESTRION_LOG_FILE` are automatically replaced by the loggin process' PID.
+The tokens `$PID` and `${PID}` in `ORCHESTRION_LOG_FILE` are automatically replaced by the logging process' PID.
 This can cause a significant amount of files to be created when building large projects, but reduces contention writing to each file.